posit-dev/posit-conf-2025-positron-assistant-demo/README.md

 1. Run the [command "Session: Focus on Variables View"](command:positronVariables.focus), which will open up the Variables View if it is not already open.

-1. Click the "View Data Table" icon or double-click on any of the table variables to open them in the Data Explorer.
+1. In the Variables View, double-click on the `species` variable or click the "View Data Table" icon to open the table in the Data Explorer.

 1. Play around with the Data Explorer to filter, sort, and visualize the data.
 For more information, see the [Data Explorer documentation](https://positron.posit.co/data-explorer.html).